 Here you will find three "notes".
 Summarize the main idea of each page in the comment box below.

-The video describes how to summarize a reading.
 Below you will find some lists to help you visualize an organized summary.

 The first sentence should include: